 The 16-member advisory committee

-—comprised of superior court judges, court executives, and advisory staff from the Administrative Office of the Courts—reports directly to the Judicial Council.
+—comprised of superior court judges, court executives, and advisory staff —reports directly to the Judicial Council.
 Members are appointed by the Chief Justice for three year terms.

 Superior Court Judges

 - Hon.
 Lorna A. Alksne (Chair), County of San Diego

 - Hon.
 Irma Poole Asberry, County of Riverside

 - Hon.
 Suzanne N. Kingsbury, County of El Dorado